JasperFx/marten/documentation/documentation/documents/advanced/patch_api.md

 <[sample:increment_for_int_with_explicit_increment]>

 ## Append an Element to a Child Collection

+<[warning]>
+Because the Patching API depends on comparisons to the underlying serialized JSON in the database, the `DateTime` or `DateTimeOffset` types will frequently miss on comparisons for timestamps because of insufficient precision.
+<[/warning]>

 The `Patch.Append()` operation adds a new item to the end of a child collection: